Allan Moffat: Post-driving career

-Beyond motor racing
+Later life and death

-On 2 February 2004, he received Australian citizenship in a ceremony at the Australian Grand Prix Corporation offices in Melbourne.
+On 2 February 2004, Moffat received Australian citizenship in a ceremony at the Australian Grand Prix Corporation offices in Melbourne.
 He had been eligible for citizenship since the early 1970s but, in his own words, "one way or another I never followed it through."
-The citation itself was given by his old friend and sparring partner, Peter Brock.
+The citation itself was given by his former rival, Peter Brock.

-Although Moffat has lived permanently in Australia for over 50 years, his broad Canadian accent has remained intact and continues to be his trademark.
-Moffat is a Director of the Australian Institute for Motor Sport Safety (AIMSS).

-Moffat's two sons Andrew Moffat and James Moffat have followed their father into motor racing.
+Moffat's two sons Andrew Moffat and James Moffat followed their father into motor racing.
 James Moffat finished second driving for Nissan Motorsport in the 2014 Supercheap Auto Bathurst 1000.
 It was the first time the Moffat name had been on the Bathurst 1000 podium since Allan finished third in 1984.

-In 2019, it was reported that Moffat was diagnosed with Alzheimer's disease and had been moved to a specialist healthcare facility, with his friends and Bathurst legends Fred Gibson and Larry Perkins ensuring his will instructions to be carried out.
+In 2019, it was reported that Moffat was diagnosed with Alzheimer's disease and had been moved to a specialist healthcare facility in Melbourne, with his friends and Bathurst legends Fred Gibson and Larry Perkins ensuring his will instructions to be carried out.
+Moffat died on 22 November 2025, at the age of 86 in Melbourne, Australia.

-Since late 2022 a campaign has been run to have Mountain Straight at Mount Panorama renamed to Moffat Mountain Straight or Moffat Straight, (details on Facebook) honoring him and his fierce competition with Holden's Peter Brock, which personified the uniquely Australian Ford vs Holden rivalry.
-This rivalry popularised the annual 500/1000 km race and made it a national event, even for non-motor sport followers.